ryanezil/amqstreams-argocd/README.md

 3. Create the application

-    You can see detailed parameters and example for this action, usin the command help:
+    You can see detailed parameters and examples for this action, usin the command help:

     ```bash
     $ argocd app create --help
     ```

-    The following CLI command will deploy the same application configuration that is defined above, in the Application Manifest.
+    The following CLI command will deploy the same application configuration that is defined above in the Application Manifest.

     ```bash
     $ argocd app create \